apache/beam/website/src/documentation/execution-model.md

 If processing of an element within a bundle fails, the entire bundle fails.
-The elements in the bundle must be retried (otherwise the entire pipeline fails), although they need not be retried with the same bundling.
+The elements in the bundle must be retried (otherwise the entire pipeline fails), although they do not need to be retried with the same bundling.

+For this example, we will use the `ParDo` from figure 1 that has an input collection with nine elements and is divided into two bundles.

+In figure 6, the first worker successfully processes all five elements in bundle
-In the following illustration, two elements (in green) were successfully processed.
-The third element’s processing failed, and there are three elements (in yellow) still to be processed.
-We see that the same elements were retried and processing successfully completed.
-Note that as shown, the retry does not necessarily happen in the same worker thread as the original attempt.
+A. The second worker processes the four elements in bundle B: the first two elements were successfully processed, the third element’s processing failed, and there is one element still awaiting processing.

+We see that the runner retries all elements in bundle B and the processing completes successfully the second time.
+Note that the retry does not necessarily happen on the same worker as the original processing attempt, as shown in the diagram.
-Because we encountered a failure while processing an element in the input bundle, we had to reprocess all of the elements in the input bundle.
-Thus, the entire output bundle must be thrown away since all of the results it contains will be recomputed.

 ![failure_retry]({{ site.baseurl }}/images/execution_model_failure_retry.svg)

+**Figure 6:** The processing of an element within bundle B fails, and another worker retries the entire bundle.

+Because we encountered a failure while processing an element in the input bundle, we had to reprocess _all_ of the elements in the input bundle.
+This means the runner must throw away the entire output bundle since all of the results it contains will be recomputed.

-If the failed transform is a `ParDo`, then the `DoFn` instance is torn down and abandoned.
+Note that if the failed transform is a `ParDo`, then the `DoFn` instance is torn down and abandoned.

-### Coupled failure: Failures between transforms
+### Coupled failure: Failures between transforms {#coupled-failure}

 If a failure to process an element in `ParDo2` causes `ParDo1` to re-execute, these two steps are said to be _co-failing_.

-In the following illustration, two `ParDo` transforms are processing elements.
-While processing an element, the second `ParDo` fails (which is shown in red).
+For this example, we will use the dependently parallel `ParDo`s from figure 4.

+In figure 7, worker two successfully executes `ParDo1` on all elements in bundle
-As a result, the runner must discard and recompute the output of the second `ParDo`.
-Because the runner was executing the two `ParDo`s together, the output bundle from the first `ParDo` must also be thrown away, and the elements in the input bundle must be retried.
+B. However, the worker fails to process an element in bundle D, so `ParDo2` fails (shown as the red X).
+As a result, the runner must discard and recompute the output of `ParDo2`.
+Because the runner was executing `ParDo1` and `ParDo2` together, the output bundle from `ParDo1` must also be thrown away, and all elements in the input bundle must be retried.
 These two `ParDo`s are co-failing.

 ![bundling_coupled failure]({{ site.baseurl }}/images/execution_model_bundling_coupled_failure.svg)

+**Figure 7:** Processing of an element within bundle D fails, so all elements in the input bundle are retried.

+Note that the retry does not necessarily have the same processing time as the original attempt, as shown in the diagram.

 All `DoFns` that experience coupled failures are terminated and must be torn down since they aren’t following the normal `DoFn` lifecycle .